Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Continue Reading...

-It is obvious that the state of health care today is no joke.
-But it may be a laughing matter, if one understands the premise that humor oftentimes is generated by painful circumstances.
-There is nothing funny about unlimited resources, job security or a physician who responds quickly and cheerfully to a nurse’s request.
-The things that make nurses laugh tend to be the...
+It's obvious that the state of health care today is no joke.
+But it may be a laughing matter if one understands the premise that humor oftentimes is generated by painful circumstances.
+There is nothing funny about unlimited resources, job security, or a physician who responds quickly and cheerfully to a nurse’s request.
+The things that make nurses laugh tend to be the very things...

 Continue Reading...